About Idaho County

 • The remote nature of Idaho County, combined with limited digital infrastructure, means most records requests are handled through direct contact with the Sheriff's Office rather than online portals.

-Inmate searches and current jail roster information can be obtained by calling the jail directly at (208) 983-1100 or visiting the Sheriff's Office in person during business hours, as Idaho County does not currently maintain a comprehensive online inmate lookup system.
-Due to the county's rural nature and small population, municipal police departments are extremely limited; Grangeville does not maintain its own police force, relying instead on the Sheriff's Office for law enforcement services.
+Inmate searches and current jail roster information can be obtained by calling the jail directly or visiting the Sheriff's Office in person during business hours, as Idaho County does not currently maintain a full online inmate lookup system.
+Due to Idaho County's rural nature and small population, municipal police departments are extremely limited; Grangeville does not maintain its own police force, relying instead on the Sheriff's Office for law enforcement services.
 The towns of Cottonwood, Ferdinand, and Kooskia similarly depend on county-level law enforcement.

 Criminal, Arrest & Jail Records